Jukka-PekkaToropainen/SQL/README.md

 # 8 tehtävä

-#  SELECT * FROM Kurssisuoritus WHERE kurssi = 'pihla'
+SELECT * FROM Kurssisuoritus WHERE opiskelija = '999999'

 # 9 tehtävä

 # SELECT * FROM Opiskelija WHERE pääaine LIKE '%a%'
-SELECT * FROM opiskelija WHERE "tiede"

 # 10 tehtävä